 - 4 Yukon Gold potatoes, cut into 1.5″ chunks

 - ¼ cup chopped parsley

 Season the goat meat with salt and pepper and pat dry.
-Using a heavy skillet, brown the goat (in batches) in olive oil over medium heat.
-Remove from the pan and set aside.
+In a heavy skillet, brown the goat meat (in batches) in olive oil over medium heat.
+Once browned, remove from the pan and set aside.
 Add onions and ginger to the pan and cook until soft, about 5 minutes.
-Add the garlic, carrots, celery, scotch bonnet pepper (if using), curry powder, bay leaf, allspice and cinnamon.
-Cook and stir another 5-10 minutes.
+Add the garlic, carrots, celery, scotch bonnet pepper (if using), curry powder, bay leaf, allspice, and cinnamon.
+Continue to cook and stir for another 5-10 minutes.

-Add the tomato paste, stock and water (or wine) to the pan.
-Return the goat meat to the pan.
-Bring to a simmer, then cover and cook for 40 minutes on low heat.
+Next, add the tomato paste, stock, and water (or wine) to the pan.
+Return the browned goat meat to the pan and bring to a simmer.
+Cover and cook for 40 minutes on low heat.

 After 40 minutes, add the potatoes and tomatoes.
 Continue to cook for an additional 30 minutes.
 Taste for seasonings and heat, adding salt and freshly ground pepper as needed.
 Sprinkle with parsley before serving.